By JB Branson and RotoRob

 19. Jake Lamb, Arizona Diamondbacks (32): Could Lamb be dealt to the Yankees as some rumours suggest?
 If he could combine 2016’s power with 2015’s hitting, we’d really be onto something here.

-20. Nick Castellanos, Detroit Tigers (19): Castellanos makes an ideal second Fantasy third baseman if you’re holding a stud you’re worried about slipping due to age or injury.
+20. Nicholas Castellanos, Detroit Tigers (19): Castellanos makes an ideal second Fantasy third baseman if you’re holding a stud you’re worried about slipping due to age or injury.

 Others to Consider

 22. Jung Ho Kang, Pittsburgh Pirates (37 at SS): Kang is also listed in our Shortstop Rankings.
 (Watch out for Kang’s legal situation before investing in him.)